 IHAWKe students change to world through various outreach activities such as the Tiny House Hurricane Disaster Relief Project.
 IHAWKe activities and projects work to emphasize the importance of empathy during the engineering design process.
 IHAWKe students also have the opportunity to participate in various academic success workshops such as 4 Steps to Success and are eligible for diversity scholarships.

-This year’s IHAWKe-a-Thon will focus on using engineering and computing to help intellectually and developmentally workers with disabilities in the workplace and will be sponsored by IBM.
-All majors and years who are members of one of the IHAWKe student groups are encouraged to sign up for the food, fun, and prizes October 26th and 27th.
-Students will be formed into multidisciplinary teams to use creative engineering to create prototypes to help people and change the world.
+This year’s IHAWKe-a-Thon focused on using engineering and computing to help intellectually and developmentally workers with disabilities in the workplace and was sponsored by IBM.
+Students formed into multidisciplinary teams to use creative engineering to create prototypes to help people and change the world.

 IHAWKe-a-Thons serve as an opportunity for students to engage in the engineering thinking and design process to develop a solution for the community need.
 IHAWKe-a-Thons are student driven and often include partnerships with industry leaders.